bennettpeter/MythTV-LeanCapture/README.md

 If you are not using MythTV backend on the machine, install the software as described above.
 You do not need to create leanchans.txt.
 You will not do the MythTV configuration.
 Do not enable the leancap_scan service.

 Manually run the scan using terminal.
-This has to be done if you have rebooted or replugged usb devices since it was last run:
+This has to be done again if you have rebooted or replugged usb devices since it was last run:

     /opt/mythtv/leancap/leancap_scan.sh